What Are Cold Sore Causes?

 Cold sore outbreaks vary significantly from person to person.
-While one individual may only have one cold sore outbreak a year, others might have more than one cold sore a month.
+While one individual may only have one cold sore outbreak a year, others might have more than one cold sore a month (see cold sore canker difference).
 It depends on many factors, including specific triggers, diet & lifestyle, sexual health, immune system strength, and so on.

 Specific Triggers of Cold Sores Can Include: